danielfett/draft-dpop/mainmatter.md

 !---
 Figure 2: Token Request for a DPoP bound token.

-[ Maybe use different `token_type` value? ]

 The header `DPoP-Binding` MUST contain a JWT signed using the asymmetric key chosen by the client.
-The header of the JWT MUST contain the following fields:
+The header of the JWT contains the following fields:

  * `typ`: The string `dpop-binding+jwt` (REQUIRED).
  * `jwk`: The public key chosen by the client, in JWK format